1amcord/VirtualPlunger/README.md

 # VirtualPlunger

-Fix the Z-Axis issue that arduino-based Pincontrol-Controllers have with x360ce program
+Fixes the Z-Axis issue for arduino-based controllerboards (e.g. Pincontrol) in combination with x360ce.

 # Installation